What is Local Search Engine Ranking?

 If your business does not get featured on the Google local map pack, you may need to work on your organic results.
 Again, organic signals are about 30% of the reason why you rank.

-One major similarity with ranking in the Google pack and high in the local organic results is the requirement to ensure that the Google My Business listing is completely filled in, as this is still the top factor for rankings (8%).
+One major similarity with ranking high in the Google pack and in the local organic results is the requirement to ensure that the Google My Business listing is completely filled in, as this is still the top factor for rankings and overall visibility (8%).
+This may change, so you have to stay up-to-date with the latest industry news as well.

 Here’s some other factors that also affect organic: